Left unchecked, there’s one thing that’s almost certain to happen in the lives of most people as they grow in their careers:

 5) Save Before You Spend

 Save what you spend, and save a LOT.
 If you’re not saving at least 25% of your income, then I strongly recommend seeing what you can cut or change to up that number.
 Saving 25% means you could stop working in 32 years, but saving 50% cuts that to 17 years.
 Above 50% speeds things up even faster.
-The less you’re spending, then the more you’ll save as you earn more in your career.
+The less you’re spending, then the more you’ll save as you earn more in your career and the faster you’ll reach financial independence.

 By keeping expenses low, while earning more over time, suddenly saving 50% doesn’t seem as crazy.
 In 2016 I ended up saving about 40% of my income, and I’m hoping to increase that number in 2017 (but with a wedding and a honeymoon on the agenda we’ll see ????).